The following architectural description applies to the entire Hitachi ID Identity and Access Management Suite:

 library or exit may capture such changes and initiate transparent

-- Users may call an IVR system with a telephone and be authenticated
+- Users may make a voice phone call to an IVR system

 connects to most target systems using their native APIs